-In all cases in which a s31 defence may apply, the information relevant to an assessment should be provided as early as possible prior to charge and should include:
+In all cases in which a section 31 defence may apply, the information relevant to an assessment should be provided as early as possible prior to charge and should include:

-- Any credible evidence that the suspect has a s31 defence available to him.
-This should cover all the elements of the defence set out above, including whether he is a refugee and the outcome of any application for asylum.
+- Any credible evidence that the suspect has a section 31 defence available to them.
+This should cover all the elements of the defence set out above, including whether they are a refugee and the outcome of any application for asylum.